JacquesCarette/Drasil/code/Drasil.md

 - **Symbol**: Abstract definition of symbol layout primitives.
 Enough information for renderers to display them.

-- **Classes.Core**: The 'core' classes which abstract over HasUID, HasShortName, HasRefAddress, HasSymbol.

-- **ShortHands**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.

 - **Expr**: mathematical expressions.
 And also domain descriptions and real intervals.
   (the latter two should probably be split off on their own)